plasmadancom/CTRL-HAT/README.md

 ### Electrical Safety

 Mains voltage electricity is extremely dangerous.
 There is significant risk of death through electrocution, fire or explosion if not wired and fused correctly.

-If using with mains voltages CTRL HAT must be installed in an electrically isolated enclosure by a qualified electrican.
+If using with mains voltages CTRL HAT must be installed in an electrically isolated enclosure by a qualified electrican and maintain at-least a 2mm air gap between all conductive parts of the Raspberry Pi ([source](http://www.creepage.com)).
+See [PoE header](#poe-header).

 ## Isolating the Relays
 <p align="center">